benday280412/benday280412.github.io/_posts/2015-01-12-why-brands-should-take-virtual-reality-seriously.md

 The first encounter I had with the [Oculus Rift][] was at a company exploring how to combine it with the XBox Connect.
 I'd always thought virtual reality was cool, but that it was a bit of a toy, something to pass a few minutes, not a serious way of delivering digital content to the masses.
 But, one of the demos I saw that day totally changed my view on how important virtual reality is going to be in the future.

-The first demo was using an XBox Connect to allow you to control an in game avatar by simply moving around, while the Oculus headset provided the view into a 360° virtual world, it was crude, but awesome, very engaging.
+The first demo was using an XBox Kinect to allow you to control an in game avatar by simply moving around, while the Oculus headset provided the view into a 360° virtual world, it was crude, but awesome, very engaging.

 The second was demoing some work by [Infinite Realities][] showing a collection of 3D models of people captured using a high res photogrammetry rig.
 It really was incredible!
 I was astounded that I could perceive the distance between the tip of the nose and the top lip of one of the models.
 I'd never had such a high fidelity, immerse and realistic computing experience.